AaronC1992/Kingpin-Dynasty/IMAGE_FIX_GUIDE.md

-# 🎮 From Dusk to Don - Image Loading Fix Guide
+# 🎮 Kingpin Dynasty - Image Loading Fix Guide

 ## The Problem
 Your game's images (logo and character portraits) aren't loading when accessed through ngrok because the server needs to be running to serve static files.